-It’s about telling your story in an authentic way that moves people to get involved.
+It’s about telling your story in an authentic way that fans the flames already burning in people’s hearts.

-You see, giving is an emotional act.
-People make the decision to donate with their heart then justify it with their head.
+Remember that giving is an emotional act.
+People make the decision to donate with their heart, then justify it with their head.

 When you ask for support in a way that’s concise, full of emotion, and clearly shows the reader/listener how they can help, you’re much more likely to get a donation.

-Ok, now that you understand that, let’s look at some specific words that are powerful in motivating people to take action.
+Now that you understand, let’s look at some specific words that are powerful in motivating people to take action.

 5 powerful words that strengthen your Ask